2. Jobs howto

 [user@login-x:~]$ scancel -u <username>

-To prevent a pending job from starting:
+Prevent a pending job from starting:

 [user@login-x:~]$ scontrol hold <jobid>

-To release held jobs to run:
+Release held jobs to run:

 [user@login-x:~]$ scontrol release <jobid>